minji-mia/Tableau/Datacamp/README.md

 ## Overview: Tableau Fundamentals with Datacamp

+This repository contains all the work and assignments I did from the following:

 - Introduction to Tableau
 - Analyzing Data in Tableau
 - Creating Dashboards in Tableau